ItsMeSamey/auto_preempt/README.md

   status           Show status of running services

-  start            Start this program normal mode (stay connected to terminal)
-                   NO need to install first
-  start [mode]     Start this program, program MUST be installed first
+  start            Star in auto mode start [mode]     Start this program, program MUST be installed first
     mode:
-      auto         Automatically detact and run in daemon / systemd mode daemon       Start in daemon mode (not associated with systemd or any other system) systemd      Start in systemd mode, sys stop             Stop this program / daemon running in background
+      auto         Automatically detact and run in daemon / systemd mode normal       Start this program normal mode (stay connected to terminal) NO need to install first
+      daemon       Start in daemon mode (not associated with systemd or any other system) systemd      Start in systemd mode, sys stop             Stop this program / daemon running in background